-- 5.32 Great Staughton has a local Doctor's

-Surgery which is located towards the

-centre of The Highway and comprises

-an extended residential garage which in

-terms of its size, location and age is no

-longer suitable to provide appropriate

-health care for the parish's residents.

-Additionally, the surgery is in the centre

-of the village where existing traffic

-congestion and parking issues are key

-concerns expressed by the local

-community.

-- 5.33 The Parish Council has been working with the GP practice to understand its longer term needs.
-Additionally, the Greater Cambridge Partnership has awarded the Great Staughton Community Land Trust a grant award of £15,000 to facilitate the scoping, viability and promotion of a new GP Surgery / NHS healthcare facility.

-- 5.34 Through the call for sites, Brook Farm has been offered as a site for a GP Surgery /NHS Healthcare Facility.
+- 5.26 Great Staughton has a local Doctor's Surgery which is located towards the centre of The Highway and comprises an extended residential garage which in terms of its size, location and age is no longer suitable to provide appropriate health care for the parish's residents.
+Additionally, the surgery is in the centre of the village where existing traffic congestion and parking issues are key concerns expressed by the local community. - 5.27 The Parish Council has been working with the GP practice to understand its longer term needs.
+Additionally, the Greater Cambridge Partnership has awarded the Great Staughton Community Land Trust a grant award of £15,000 to facilitate the scoping, viability and promotion of a new GP Surgery / NHS healthcare facility. - 5.28 Through the call for sites, Brook Farm has been offered as a site for a GP Surgery /NHS Healthcare Facility.
 The site is previously developed land within the built-up area and is well related to services within the village.
-There is an existing dwelling on site which would need to retain / share access with any new development.

-- 5.35 There is a range of designated and non-designated heritage assets near the allocation including medieval landscape features.
+There is an existing dwelling on site which would need to retain / share access with any new development. - 5.29 There is a range of designated and nondesignated heritage assets near the allocation including medieval landscape features.
 The current uses and buildings neither conserve nor enhance the setting of the listed buildings or the nearby Conservation Area.
 As such there is an opportunity to visually improve this important site at the entrance to The Highway.

-- 5.36 Given the potential impact upon the Conservation Area, nearby listed buildings, landscape, archaeological sites including levelled former remains of ridge and furrows within the site, and key views of the River Kym, it is important to protect and enhance the
+The development must be accompanied by a Heritage Impact Assessment to demonstrate the positive impact upon the nearby heritage assets. - 5.30 The landscape and visual impacts of the development would need to be ameliorated by significant native landscaping to assimilate the development into the settlement.